...

 Gas Adsorption & Industrial Odor Control Systems

 Many people confuse fumes with gases and vice versa leading to improper filtration parameters.
 Fumes are airborne particulates that can be captured in a physical media such as pre filters and HEPA filters while Gases must be adsorbed in various media such as Activated Carbon.
-The key to good adsorption of gases and odors is to choose the right media for the various gaseous compounds as each gas has its own molecular structure which may be adsorbed well by one media but not another.
+The key to good adsorption of gases and odors—especially in an industrial odor control system—is to choose the right media for the various gaseous compounds, as each gas has its own molecular structure that may be adsorbed well by one media but not another.

 Dwell Time